peterlsmith/FormAlly/README.md

 ```

 ### Extending Predicates
 As with sources, custom predicates should extend the FormAlly 'predicate' object.
-This following is a simple timer predicate that only returns true 5 seconds after the validator has been reset.
+The following is a simple timer predicate that only returns true 5 seconds after the validator has been reset.

 ```
     const predicateTimer = function() {